joshnuss/1000experiments.dev/posts/187-color-pallette-builder.md

 So I put together an example, it's not finished yet, but it partially works, so I'm considering it a completed experiment.

-The cool thing is, it animates the pallette as more colors are added, using svelte's [crossfade transition](https://svelte.dev/tutorial/deferred-transitions) and uses [d3-color](https://github.com/d3/d3-color) to aproximate a color between the 2.
+The cool thing is, it animates the pallette as more colors are added, using svelte's [crossfade transition](https://svelte.dev/tutorial/deferred-transitions) and uses [d3-color](https://github.com/d3/d3-color) to aproximate a color halfway between 2 colors.

-It also generates the CSS variables, ie:
+It also generates the CSS variables for you, ie:

 ```css
 --primary-color-100: ...;